naokishibuya/car-behavioral-cloning/README.md

 ### Install required python libraries:

-You need a [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html) to use the environment setting.
+You need an [anaconda](https://www.continuum.io/downloads) or [miniconda](https://conda.io/miniconda.html) to use the environment setting.

 ```python
 # Use TensorFlow without GPU